fernandapedley/estimating-unmet-adhd-demand/docs/index.md

 ## Project Resources

-- Capstone Report (final version pending)
+* Capstone Report (final version pending)
-- Jupyter Notebook
+* Jupyter Notebook
-- NHS England Neurodevelopmental Data Hub
+* NHS England Neurodevelopmental Data Hub

 ---

-## About This Project
+## Project Background

 The project was completed as part of the Professional Certificate in Data Analytics at Imperial College London.